nextflow-io/nextflow/docs/mail.md

 ### Mail configuration

-If no mail server configuration is provided, Nextflow tries to send the email by using the external mail command eventually provided by the underlying system (eg. `sendmail` or `mail`).
+If no mail server configuration is provided, Nextflow tries to send the email by using the external mail command eventually provided by the underlying system (e.g. `sendmail` or `mail`).

 If your system does not provide access to none of the above you can configure a SMTP server in the `nextflow.config` file.
 For example: